chrisperelstein/katacoda-scenarios/service-mesh-intro/step3.md

 `kubectl apply -f roll-frontend-v2.yaml`{{execute}}

+## Add a canary rule

-Add a canary rule to route 20% of traffic to new version but keep 80% of old traffic.
+Let's add a rule to route 20% of traffic to new version but keep 80% of old traffic.

 `kubectl apply -f roll-virtual-service-update.yaml`{{execute}}

+To see what the changes actually are lets use diff `diff roll-virtual-service-update.yaml roll-virtual-service.yaml`{{execute}}

 # Verify all new instances are deployed